OpenDataology/website/content/en/docs/components/multi-tenancy/getting-started.md

-Notice that in the above view the account associated with the profile is a cluster administrator (*Cluster Admin*) as this account was used to deploy Kubeflow.
+Notice that in the above view the account associated with the profile is a cluster administrator (*Cluster Admin*) as this account was used to deploy OpenDataology.
 The view lists the profiles accessible to the user along with the role associated with that profile.